|

 _____ Bring in plastic sheeting (like painter's drop cloths) to cover large valuables (like furniture) in case there are roof leaks or broken windows.
 Three mil is a good minimum thickness.
 Plastic garbage bags (30 gallon and up) can be used in a pinch.
 As is, they will close over small items.
 Make sure the tied-off top in not at a position where it will catch water and direct the water inside the bag.
 If you cut the bag at the seams, you can have an improvised drop cloth of fairly good size.
 Also, use duct tape to make a large drop cloth of several garbage bags if you forgot to buy plastic sheets.

 _____ Bring drinking/cooking water inside the house.
-Allow at least two gallons per person, per day, for drinking purposes.
+Allow at least three gallons per person, per day, for drinking, washing hands, wshing dishes,flushing toilets, etc. If you are working outside in Houston's heat and humidity, two gallons a day won't cut it.

 _____ Fill the bath tub and sinks with water.
 If the seal on your rubber tub stopper has a slow leak, you can put a thin bead of vaseline around the edge of the drain and "seat" the stopper in the vaseline.
 The leak may be sealed.
 You can also try plumber's teflon tape.
 If the tub has a built-in lever stopper that leaks, you will have to buy a rubber one and use it to work around the leak.
 If you forgot to buy a rubber one, a thin piece of rubber (like some jar openers) will work in a pinch.
 Test these methods before you need them.
 Also, Amazon.com sells a device called a waterBOB that is a giant water membrane that holds 100 gallons of water.
 You put it in the bathtub and fill it out.
 The structure of the bathtub provides the support.
 It comes with a siphon for getting the water out.
 Well worth the expense.